Tao-Hu/VarianceComponentTest.jl/docs/dataformats.md

 ### BED file

-BED file is a binary PLINK file which contains genotypes information.
+BED file is a binary PLINK file that contains genotypes information.
 More information about the format of BED file is [here](http://pngu.mgh.harvard.edu/~purcell/plink/binary.shtml).

 **Note**: if you try to open the BED file in a normal editor, you will see unreadable characters.